Updated on May 20, 2020

 When can I bet on Sports in Montana?

 Sports betting in Montana technically launched on March 9, 2020.
 That was the day that sports betting kiosks were set up in hundreds of bars and taverns all across the state.
-However, these kiosks are still being sent to more locations as time goes by.
+However, these kiosks are active and are still being sent to more locations as time goes by.
 The training involved with using the terminals is the only thing that may delay kiosks coming to a location near you.